Many Common Sunscreens May Harm Coral. Here's What To Use Instead

 That's because up to 70 percent of sunscreens on the U.S. market contain oxybenzone.
 Up to 8 percent contain octinoxate, which often shows up on labels as octyl methoxycinnamate.

-"We're taking away a product, or products ... that have been shown over the course of time to be safe and effective" against skin cancer and sun damage, says Jay Sirois director of regulatory affairs for the Consumer Healthcare Products Association, which represents sunscreen makers.
+"We're taking away a product, or products ... that have been shown over the course of time to be safe and effective" against skin cancer and sun damage, says Jay Sirois director of regulatory affairs for the Consumer Healthcare Products Association, which represents sunscreen-makers.

 Indeed, both chemicals have had the Food and Drug Administration's OK for decades, but in recent years, some environmental research has suggested octinoxate can contribute to coral bleaching and that oxybenzone exposure leads to the death of baby coral.

-Studies by Craig Downs, a biologist who runs the nonprofit Haereticus Environmental Lab and his colleagues, inspired Hawaiian lawmakers to propose the ban to protect the reefs.
+Studies by Craig Downs, a biologist who runs the nonprofit Haereticus Environmental Lab, and his colleagues inspired Hawaii lawmakers to propose the ban to protect the reefs.
 They point to Downs' 2015 study published in the Archives of Environmental Contamination and Toxicology.

 He says the chemical acts as an endocrine disruptor to juvenile coral.
 "When they come across oxybenzone, they just encase themselves in their own skeleton, effectively killing them," he says.
 They sink to the bottom of the ocean and die.